Excelling in high-profile matches, alongside two fine seasons for Wasps, launched Elliot Daly into the England squad for the 2016 RBS 6 Nations.

-It emphasised his scoring knack.
-Croydon-born Elliot touched down in his second match for England U18 in the 33-16 win over France at Newbury in February 2010 and enhanced the impression that he has created since stepping up from England U16.
-It signposted a vivid route to success with the U20 side, for which he scored eight tries in nine matches in 2010-11.
-Elliot went on to play in ten of England’s 11 games at that level, including the 2012 Six Nations opener when Scotland were beaten 59-3 at Firhill.
+It signposted a vivid route to success with the U20 side, for whom he scored eight tries in nine matches in 2010/11 and went on to play in ten of England’s 11 games at that level.

 His Saxons debut was against Ireland Wolfhounds in Galway in January 2013 and his fifth cap at that level was also against them at Cork two years later.

 He studied for A-levels in maths, geography and PE at Whitgift School, made his senior Wasps debut against Leinster in a 2010/11 warm-up and completed 100 appearances for the club in the 20-20 draw with the same opponents in the Champions Cup in January 2015.

 He was also shortlisted for the 2014/15 Premiership Player of the Season award and was nominated for the European Player of the Year award in 2015/16.

 He previously attended Cumnor House School in south Croydon, first played for Beckenham from the age of five and was there until 2006 before spending three years with Dorking up to 2009.